Aabria Iyengar: Actual play

 In January 2023, it was announced that Iyengar, alongside Erika Ishii, Lou Wilson, and Brennan Lee Mulligan, would star in the creator-owned actual play podcast Worlds Beyond Number; the show premiered in March 2023 and ranked in Patreon's top twenty accounts within a month.
 Also in March 2023, Iyengar joined the third campaign of Critical Role as a guest star playing as gnome cleric Deanna.
 In November 2023, Iyengar joined Candela Obscura as the third chapter's game master.
 Iyengar returned to Dimension 20 as the gamemaster for Burrow's End in 2023 and the second season of Misfits and Magic in 2024.
 This was the anthology's first Side Quest campaign to receive a sequel season.
 Duncan Butcher for Polygon opined that "particular credit needs to go" to Iyengar as "her use of props, projections, and battle maps across her Dimension 20 seasons has consistently pushed what the medium is capable of".
 Also in 2024, Iyengar was a guest star in the stage production of Dungeons & Dragons: The Twenty-Sided Tavern which combines actual play, improv, and immersive theater at Stage 42 in New York City.

-In 2025, she reprised her player role in The Twenty-Sided Tavern before acting as the show's first guest Dungeon Master; in August 2025, she is scheduled to guest star during the U.S. national tour in Chicago.
+In 2025, she reprised her player role in The Twenty-Sided Tavern before acting as the show's first guest Dungeon Master; in August 2025, she also guest starred during the U.S. national tour in Chicago.
 Following the delay in filming the third season of NY by Night, Iyengar and some of the other cast members formed the Project Ghostlight group to create their own independent and non-official World of Darkness actual plays.
 Iyengar stars in Private Nightmares, Project Ghostlight's first show which premiered in March 2025.
-Also in 2025, Iyengar joined Critical Roles main cast for the upcoming fourth campaign scheduled to premiere in October 2025.
+Also in 2025, Iyengar joined Critical Roles main cast for the fourth campaign which premiered in October 2025.

 Writing

 Iyengar contributed to the Critical Role sourcebook Tal'Dorei Campaign Setting Reborn (2022).
 Iyengar also contributed a short story in the anthology Critical Role: Vox Machina–Stories Untold (2025).

 Iyengar is the writer, with artist Mari Costa, on the comic series The Fade; the first issue was published by Boom!
 Studios in November 2024.
+In June 2026, it was announced that Iyengar and Louangie Bou-Montes were the co-authors on the upcoming romantasy novel Rogue x Gambit (An X-Men Love Story); it is scheduled to be published by Marvel and Random House Worlds on February 9, 2027.